-Once you have submitted all of your required documents, it can take some time for our Admissions team to thoroughly evaluate your application.
-Application status updates will appear on your Student Center (goSFU):
+It can take time for our Admissions team to thoroughly evaluate your application once you have submitted all required documents, Application status updates will appear on your Student Center (goSFU):

 Spring term (January): Admission offers are made from September to November.

 Summer term (May): Admission offers are made from October to April.

 Fall term (September): Admission offers are made from January to June.